 The European Commission adopted an action plan to improve the catch registration system in Spain.
 It has been designed jointly by the Commission and the Spanish authorities, following two years of system auditing.
 The agreed measures will help reinforce the fisheries controls by Spain.

-Commissioner Maria Damanaki, in charge of Maritime Affairs and Fisheries, said: "A robust control system is a prerequisite for sustainability, and improving controls throughout the EU is a high priority for me.
+Commissioner Maria Damanaki stated: "A robust control system is a prerequisite for sustainability, and improving controls throughout the EU is a high priority for me.
 I congratulate Spain on the effort they took and hope that other Member States will follow suit.
 We are already working with them to that end."

 The Plan will benefit the fishermen.
 Thanks to rigorous enforcement of quotas, the stocks will be more abundant and all fishermen will enjoy a fair and equal access to fisheries resources.